Nucor Skyline

 Pipe Spiraling

-The coil strip enters the three-roller device, composed of sets of lead, buttress, and mandrel rollers.
-At this stage, the coil begins to adopt the spiral shape that will subsequently become the pipe.
+The strip of coil enters the three roll apparatus composed of lead, buttress, and mandrel roll sets.
+At this stage, the coil starts to form the spiral shape that will then become pipe.

 pipe welding